 There are certain times when your kids need one on one time.
 Most of you know that we do our one on one time every month for our special nights, but there are other times when I will turn to Mickey and say “He needs some time with just one of us.”

 - First thing in the morning.

-When they are moving too slowly in the morning, sometimes they just need some time with you to energize them.
+When they are moving too slowly in the morning, sometimes they just need some time with you…. to help get them moving.
 It gives them a great chance to connect with you in the morning and give them a great start for the day.

 - When something stressful is coming up.

 Our son, Ethan, is a worrier.
 If you put him into a crowd or throw a curveball at him in the day (figuratively, of course), he just doesn’t go with the flow as much as our other kids.
 We’ve just learned to prepare for these moments ahead of time and it makes a big difference.